 People get cancer, osteoporosis and arthritis.
 People get depression and other mental health disorders.
 They are all illnesses and they all need treatment.

 Increasing awareness will help to eliminate the stigma associated with mental illness.

 People who suffer from depression or anxiety are not weak, they should not be able to handle the problem on their own, they cannot ‘snap out of it,’ and they are not whining.

-Now that almost thirty years has passed, I have an interest in depression in older adults.
-As we pass the sixty-year mark, there are many challenges to deal with.
+Now that almost 30 years have passed, I have an interest in depression in older adults.
+As we pass the 60-year mark, there are many challenges to deal with.
 Illness, death of a loved one, loneliness, financial constraints…

 How has depression affected your life?
 Join the conversation in the comments below.